SachinRay-09/Crypto-Portfolio-Tracker/README.md

 # Crypto Portfolio Tracker

-An offline-first tracker that keeps tabs on your favorite cryptocurrencies, draws seven-day trends with Chart.js, and stores every holding inside a dedicated `localStorage` bucket.
+A Crypto tracker that keeps tabs on your favorite cryptocurrencies, draws seven-day trends with Chart.js, and stores every holding inside a dedicated `localStorage` bucket.

 ## Usage